stanford-oval/genie-cloud/doc/thingpedia-device-class.md

 Here is a list of required natural language annotations for functions:
 - `canonical`: The canonical form of the function name, used by the semantic parser (certain versions);
 it's a good idea to omit stop words for this, and to use a longer expression.
-You must omit all parameters from the canonical form.
+You must omit all arguments from the canonical form.
 - `confirmation`: A string used to construct the final confirmation question before a rule is created or an action is invoked.
 For actions, use the imperative form, e.g. “send a message”, and for query use the noun-phrase form e.g. “cat pictures” instead of “get cat pictures”.